JannisBush/security-txt/README.md

 **Are there any settings I should apply to the file?**

-The security.txt file should have an Internet Media Type of `text/plain` and must be served over HTTPS.
+The security.txt file must have an Internet Media Type of `text/plain` and must be served over HTTPS.

 **Will adding an email address expose me to spam bots?**